Ishaan-Gpt/CODEKRAFTERS-Sparsh-Mukthi/README.md

   - Camera: 720p 30fps
   - Microphone: Basic built-in
   - Storage: 500MB
+  - Python 3.8 or newer

 - **Recommended**:
   - CPU: Quad-core 2.5 GHz
   - RAM: 8GB
   - Camera: 1080p 60fps
+  - Microphone: External with noise cancellation
+  - Storage: 1GB for models and cached data
+  - Python 3.10 or newer

+## ⚠️ Troubleshooting

+### Common Issues

+#### Camera Not Working
+1. **Access denied**: Check camera permissions in your OS settings
+2. **Already in use**: Close other applications that might be using the camera
+3. **Device not found**: Ensure webcam is properly connected and recognized by OS
+4. **Driver issues**: Update camera drivers

+#### Mouse Controller Problems
+1. **Missing dependencies**: Run `pip install autopy pyautogui` manually
+2. **Controller not starting**: Check console logs for specific errors
+3. **Permission issues**: Run the application with appropriate permissions
+4. **Platform compatibility**: Use the appropriate commands for your platform:
+   - Windows: No additional steps needed
+   - macOS: Grant accessibility permissions in System Preferences
+   - Linux: Run `xhost +local:` before starting the application

+#### Voice Recognition Not Working
+1. **Missing Vosk model**: Download the model manually from https://alphacephei.com/vosk/models
+2. **Microphone not detected**: Check microphone permissions and settings
+3. **Audio input issues**: Select the correct input device in your OS settings

+### Platform-Specific Issues

+#### Windows
+- If you encounter DLL loading errors, install the Visual C++ Redistributable
+- For Python import errors, ensure you're using the virtual environment
+- If using an older Windows version, run in compatibility mode

+#### Linux
+- For X11 errors: `export DISPLAY=:0` before running
+- For camera issues: `ls -la /dev/video*` to verify camera device
+- For permission errors: `chmod +x *.py` to make scripts executable

+#### macOS
+- For accessibility errors: Re-grant permissions in System Preferences
+- For homebrew dependency issues: `brew doctor` to check system status
+- For Python path issues: Use `python3` explicitly instead of `python`

+### Getting Help

+If you're still experiencing issues:
+1. Check the console/terminal output for specific error messages
+2. Open an issue on our [GitHub Issues page](https://github.com/vigneshbs33/CODEKRAFTERS-Sparsh-Mukthi/issues) with:
+   - Your OS and version
+   - Python version (`python --version`)
+   - Complete error message
+   - Steps to reproduce the issue
   - Microphone: Noise-canceling
   - Storage: 1GB
   - VR Ready GPU (for VR features)